 Portraiture can be contextual, un-staged and in-the-moment.

-The image is beautiful with good color, light & composition.
+The image is beautiful with good color, light and composition.

 The photographer really connects with the subject.